pyranges/pyranges_1.x/docs/how_to_create.rst

 #. from a pandas dataframe
 #. from a dictionary with the column names as keys and iterables as values
-#. from a file, using pyranges readers
+#. from a file, using pyranges1 readers
 #. concatenating existing PyRanges objects

 From a DataFrame